Installation

 - Intel MPI

-GNU Plot (optional)\ Used by the example projects to generate diagnostic plots.
+Used by example projects to generate diagnostic plots.

 Obtaining the source code